Top 5 reasons to refinance and the pros and cons of each

 Read, 3 minutes

-When interest rates are low, you might be thinking about refinancing your home.
+At some point, you might consider refinancing your home.
 Doing so may lower your monthly mortgage payments and/or save on interest over the life of your loan.
 However, refinancing isn’t just about the interest rate—there are costs and risks to keep in mind, too.
 Here’s an in-depth look at the reasons to refinance, and the pros and cons you’ll want to consider.

 1 Lower monthly payments

-Refinancing for another 30-year term after making payments for years and earning equity will lower the principal of your loan, which should in turn lower your monthly payments, freeing up room in your budget for other financial goals.
+Refinancing for another 30-year term after making payments for years and earning equity may lower your monthly payments, freeing up room in your budget for other financial goals.

 You’ll improve your monthly cash flow.

-Your 30 years will reset, and you’ll pay a lot more in total interest.
+Your 30 years will reset, and you’ll pay more in total interest.

 2 Lower interest rate